TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/main_page/main_page.md

 ## Licenses

+\cond !SOC_AM65X
 The licensing information of this SDK, as well as any third-party components included which are made available under a number of other open-source licenses are enumerated as part of the manifest.
 A complete manifest along with export control information is detailed here [\htmllink{../../docs/@VAR_SOC_MANIFEST,LINK}] and the SDK Software License Agreement (SLA) is here [\htmllink{../../license.txt,LINK}]
+\endcond
+\cond SOC_AM65X
+The licensing information of this SDK, as well as any third-party components included which are made available under a number of other open-source licenses are enumerated as part of the manifest.
+A complete manifest along with export control information is detailed here [\htmllink{../../docs/@VAR_SOC_MANIFEST,LINK}]
+\endcond

 ## Help and Support